 The City of Toronto hires a Fire Boss and their crew who are experienced in high-complexity burns.
 The Fire Boss and his crew are in charge of the technical aspects of setting and controlling the fire.
 City staff are responsible for determining the goals and objectives of each burn unit and preparing each site for the planned burn.

-The Fire Boss along with City staff, leading experts and members from the Indigenous community visit the site six months before the burn to assess the area and review numerous factors, including the type of fuel on site (leaves, twigs, and stems), topography, proximity to public and private infrastructure.
+The Fire Boss, along with City staff, leading experts and members from the Indigenous Land Stewardship Circle visit the site six months before the burn to assess the area and review numerous factors, including the type of fuel on site (leaves, twigs, and stems), topography, proximity to public and private infrastructure, and cultural connections.

 During the winter months, City staff will prepare burn sites by clearing the majority of woody invasive species in the understorey.
 This helps to increase the light, space and availability of nutrients required for the native seedbank to germinate and flourish after the burn is completed.